Skip to Content

 • 1 teaspoon baking powder

-Close-up of freshly baked peanut butter applesauce dog treats in various shapes on parchment paper.
+Freshly baked peanut butter applesauce dog treats on parchment paper in different shapes

-2. Combine ingredients in a large mixing bowl: peanut butter, oats, applesauce, flour, and baking powder.
-A sturdy hand mixer like this one makes the job a breeze—especially with thicker dough!
+2. Mix the dough: In a large bowl, combine the peanut butter, oats, applesauce, flour, and baking powder until a thick dough forms.
+A sturdy hand mixer like this one can help if the dough feels especially dense.

-4. Flour your surface and roll the dough to ½-inch thickness.
+4. Roll it out: Lightly flour your work surface and roll the dough to about ½-inch thick.

-5. Shape the treats using a bone or paw-shaped cookie cutter for extra cuteness—or just roll into tablespoon-sized balls for simplicity.
+5. Cut the treats: Use a bone or paw-shaped cookie cutter for fun shapes, or roll the dough into tablespoon-sized balls for simple drop-style treats.

-6. Place the treats on a silicone baking mat or parchment-lined cookie sheet to prevent sticking and make cleanup a snap.
+6. Prepare for baking: Place the treats on a silicone baking mat or parchment-lined baking sheet.

-8. Cool completely on a cooling rack to lock in crunch and avoid sogginess.
+8. Cool completely on a cooling rack before serving or storing.

-9. Store in an airtight dog treat container or resealable bag for up to one week.
+9. Store properly: Keep the finished treats in an airtight dog treat container or resealable bag.

 How to Store Dog Treats

-• Cool Completely: Let them rest on a wire rack to avoid trapping moisture.
+• Cool completely: Let them rest on a wire rack so steam can escape and moisture doesn’t get trapped.

-• Airtight Storage: Use a resealable plastic bag or a dedicated treat jar to maintain freshness.
+• Use airtight storage: A resealable bag or dedicated treat jar helps keep them fresh.

 Bark-worthy Bonus: These treats make adorable gifts for fellow dog lovers.
 Stack them in a clear jar, tie it with a ribbon, and boom—homemade pup happiness with boutique flair!

-Homemade peanut butter applesauce dog treats shaped like bones, freshly baked on a baking sheet.
+Easy homemade peanut butter applesauce dog treats on a baking sheet

 Frequently Asked Questions (FAQs)